emilygv/emilyvernon.com/_posts/2021-12-09-feeling-like-a-subculture-tourist.md

 ## Let’s summarise

 - Throughout my career, I've joined numerous interest-based subcultures
-- These are communities with shared beliefs, expressions, traditions and lifestyles unlike greater society
+- These are communities with shared beliefs, expressions, traditions and lifestyles
-- There's a strength in understanding different lifestyles and their influence on the creative industry
+- There's a strength in understanding their influence on the creative industry
 - Mainstream is indeed breaking down to some degree, but it is still there
 - Every aesthetic starts with an emotion, idea around identity and desired lifestyle